Strong pathwise solution and large deviation principle for the stochastic Boussinesq equations with partial diffusion term: The global existence for the case of additive noise

 \section{The global existence for the case of additive noise}

-In this section, we shall establish the global existence of solutions to system \eqref{Equ1.1} driven by an additive noise with $d=2$.
+In this section, we shall establish the global existence of strong pathwise solutions to 2D system \eqref{Equ1.1} driven by an additive noise with large initial data.
 We remark that the local existence of such a pathwise solution can be obtained by a more direct approach given in \cite{Kim1} where the local existence of pathwise solution was proved for the stochastic Euler equations with additive noise using a change of variable to transform the stochastic PDE to a random PDE such that the deterministic result can be applied.

 We give a proposition offering a criterion for the global existence of solution.

 \begin{proposition} Fix a stochastic basis $\mathcal{S}:=(\Omega,\mathcal{F}, \{\mathcal{F}_{t}\}_{t\geq 0}, \mathbb{P}, \mathcal{ W})$.
 If the triple $(u,\theta, \xi)$ is a unique maximal pathwise solution.
 Define the stopping time $\tau_{R}$ as follows,